| Twelfth Conference on Global Problem"The Rise of Japan and the Western World(I)"

 products complex of the society, they touched off a lifestyle revolution

 similar to that in Europe.
+The product complex

 was thoroughly altered, altering the culture complex.
 Historian Naito